Battle of the Denmark Strait: British plans

 For 20 years after her commissioning in 1920, Hood was the largest and heaviest warship in the world.
-Combining eight massive BL 15-inch Mk I naval guns with a top speed greater than any battleship on the sea, Hood was the pride of Great Britain's navy, and embodied the world dominance of British naval power.
-Despite this, Hood had one conspicuous flaw compared to the super-dreadnought battleships she served alongside: as a battlecruiser, much of her bulk was dedicated to extra engine power instead of comprehensive armour coverage.
+Combining eight large BL 15-inch Mk I naval guns with a top speed greater than any battleship on the sea, Hood was the pride of Great Britain's navy, and embodied the world dominance of British naval power.
+Despite this, Hood had a serious shortcoming compared to the super-dreadnought battleships she served alongside: as a battlecruiser, much of her bulk was dedicated to extra engine power instead of comprehensive armour coverage.
 This came from her design as an Admiral-class battlecruiser to meet the threat of the German s during World War I.

 While her 12 in of belt armour was considered sufficient against most capital ships she was likely to encounter, her 3 in of deck armour left her vulnerable to plunging fire at long range.
 At the time of her commissioning in World War I, naval gunnery was severely inaccurate at the ranges necessary to produce plunging fire, and Hoods greater speed and maneuverability were seen as an acceptable trade-off.
 This approach was proved to be flawed after the loss of at the Battle of Jutland and combined with the accuracy of naval gunfire increasing in the inter-war period, Hood was eventually scheduled to receive an upgrade in 1939 that would have doubled her deck armour to 6 in, but the outbreak of World War II meant the upgrade never took place.
 She thus sortied to war at a marked disadvantage against the new capital ships of the Axis powers.

 Aware of Hoods inadequate protective armour, distant to the southeast of where the battle took place, Holland's superior (Admiral Sir John Tovey) considered ordering him to have Prince of Wales sail ahead of Hood.
 With the ships in this position, Tovey concluded the better-protected Prince of Wales could draw the German battleships' large-shell gunfire.
 Ultimately, Tovey did not give the order, later saying "I did not feel such interference with such a senior officer justified."